data-gymnasia/courses/content/epidemic-modeling/content.md

 ---
 > id: step-solution-R0

-*Solution*.
-When the value is around 1 or lower, the infection tends to reach only a few individuals.
+*Solution.* When the value is around 1 or lower, the infection tends to reach only a few individuals.
 When the value is larger than 1, the infection sometimes reaches very few individuals and sometimes reaches approximately some particular fraction of the population.
 For example, when the value is 1.5, the final number of recovered individuals is often around 60% of the population.
 Furthermore, this proportion is extremely likely to be either close to 60% or close to 0%.

     figure
       img(src="images/histogram-final-recovered.svg" width="60%")